How much is my energy bill going to cost me?

 Understand your unit rates

 Your unit rates are an important part of how your bill is calculated.
-We have recently changed our pricing structure to include a daily standing charge and a single unit rate to make it easier to understand how much you’re paying.
-A daily standing charge is a fixed amount that is applied to your gas and electricity bill daily.
+We have recently changed our pricing structure to include a standing charge and a single unit rate to make it easier to understand how much you’re paying.
+A standing charge is a fixed amount that is applied to your gas and electricity bill daily.
 For any tariff with a standing charge you will pay a daily charge and a single unit rate making it easier to understand how much you’re paying.

 One of the benefits of signing up both your gas and electricity with British Gas is that you receive £15 discount a year off your energy bill.
 Our latest gas and electricity tariffs have a Direct Debit discount built into the unit rates so if you choose to pay this way your prices will be cheaper bringing the cost of your energy down.